On Newton polytopes of Lagrangian augmentations: Preliminaries on the Legendrian dg-algebra

 By the discussion above, an $R[\cH]$ aug-infinite Legendrian submanifold $\Lambda$ must have infinitely many Lagrangian fillings, distinct up to compactly supported Hamiltonian isotopy.
 See also the notion of $\Z$ aug-infinite in \cite[Definition 7.2]{CasalsNg}.

 Finally, all Lagrangian fillings discussed in this article will be decomposable, see \cite[Section 6]{ehk} or \cite[Section 2]{CasalsNg}.
+In brief, an exact Lagrangian cobordism is said to be decomposable if it is the concatenation of elementary exact Lagrangian cobordisms associated to Legendrian isotopies, pinch moves, and minimum cobordisms.
 See also \cite[Section 4]{CasalsNg} for a description of the dga maps induced by decomposable Lagrangian cobordisms.
 In particular, two Legendrians $\Lambda_{\pm}$ are related by a pinch move if $\Lambda_{-}$ is given by taking a (contractible or proper) crossing in the Lagrangian projection of $\Lambda_+$ and replacing it with its $0$-resolution.
 Figure~\ref{fig:orientable} shows orientable pinch moves and Figure~\ref{fig:nonorientable_pinch} shows non-orientable pinch moves.
 Note that not all Reeb chords of a Legendrian link can be pinched: they must be contractible or proper, see ~\cite[Definition 4.3]{CasalsNg}.
 If two Legendrians $\Lambda_-$ and $\Lambda_+$ are related by an orientable pinch move, then there exists an exact Lagrangian orientable saddle cobordism from $\Lambda_{-}$ to $\Lambda_+$.
 If they are instead related by a non-orientable pinch move, then there exists an exact Lagrangian non-orientable cobordism between $\Lambda_{-}$ and $\Lambda_{+}$ which is topologically an $\R\P^2$ with punctures union a collection of cylinders.
+Suppose $\Lambda_-$ and $\Lambda_+$ are related by a Legendrian isotopy, then the Lagrangian trace of this isotopy can be perturbed to be an exact Lagrangian cobordism from $\Lambda_-$ to $\Lambda_+$, cf.~\cite{ehk}.
+Finally, it is proven in \cite{eliashberg_polterovich} that any max-tb Legendrian representative of the unknot has a unique embedded exact Lagrangian disk filling, up to compactly supported Hamiltonian isotopy.
+A minimum cobordism from $\Lambda$ to $\Lambda \sqcup U$, where $U$ is Legendrian unlinked from $\La$, is the unlinked union of such an embedded exact Lagrangian disk filling of $U$ and the trivial Lagrangian cylinder $\R \times \Lambda$.
+The name comes from the fact that it can be represented by a Lagrangian cobordism such that the projection onto the $\R$-factor of the symplectization has a unique critical point and it is a minimum.

 \begin{remark} The article \cite{CasalsNg} provides combinatorial descriptions of the dga map over $\Z[H_1(L;\Z)]$ induced by orientable pinch moves which can be computed from the Lagrangian projection of $\Lambda$; see~\cite[Section 4]{CasalsNg} for more details.
 The same dga map also holds for non-orientable pinch moves with minor modifications if we work over $\Z_2[H_1(L;\Z)]$ coefficients, as discussed in Section~\ref{sec:nonorientable}. $\Box$ \end{remark}